roux-ohdsi/ohdsilab/README.md

 a number of vingettes intended for R users who are new to OHDSI-Lab, the OMOP CDM, or working with data in SQL databases from R.

-If you're a new ohdsilab user, start by completing the tutorial here: https://roux-ohdsi.github.io/ohdsilab/articles/01-intro-to-ohdsilab.html
+If you're a new ohdsilab user, you can get set up by [following the user guide](https://northeastern.sharepoint.com/:f:/r/sites/OHDSINortheastern/Shared%20Documents/OHDSI%20Lab%20-%20User%20Group?csf=1&web=1&e=lvfisr).

+After you've created your workspace and have successfully logged in, finish setting up your R environment by [completing the setup tutorial](https://roux-ohdsi.github.io/ohdsilab/articles/01-intro-to-ohdsilab.html)